The Western Sydney Aerotropolis will become a thriving economic centre in Western Sydney.

-The Aerotropolis will make a significant contribution to 200,000 new jobs for Western Sydney by establishing a new high-skill jobs hub across aerospace and defence, manufacturing, healthcare, freight and logistics, agribusiness, education and research industries.
+Benefiting from proximity to the new Western Sydney International (Nancy-Bird Walton) Airport, the Aerotropolis will contribute towards 200,000 new jobs in the broader Western Parkland City and become a high-skill jobs hub across aerospace and defence, manufacturing, healthcare, freight and logistics, agribusiness, education and research industries.

 A proposal to make minor changes to the Aerotropolis Precinct Plan was open to community and stakeholder feedback from 18 November to 16 December 2022.
 Feedback is now being considered, with a revised Aerotropolis Precinct Plan to be finalised in early 2023.

 Find out more information on the proposed changes to the Aerotropolis Precinct Plan by visiting the Planning Portal.